itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

 - If we want to make an API available as an offering ($) to customers
 - Usage plans:
-    - who can access one ore more API stages
+    - Who can access one or more API stages
-    - how many request can they perform in a given period of time
+    - How many request can they perform in a given period of time
     - API key can be used to identify clients and meter their access
 - API keys:
-    - alphanumeric strings
+    - Alphanumeric strings
-    - clients can securely use the API and we can authenticate requests
+    - Clients can securely use the API and we can authenticate requests
-    - we can control access
+    - We can control access
-    - quota limits is the overall number of requests
+    - Quota limits is the overall number of requests
 - Order:
     1. Create one or more APIs and deploy them into stages
     2. Generate/import API keys which can be distributed to application developers/customers